Vij414/twitter_bot/README.md

 This is a Twitter Bot that will  add friends and Direct Message automatically without being banned or shadow banned by the api/community

-his project utilizes the Tweepy library to interact with the Twitter API, enabling automated actions such as tweeting, liking, retweeting, and streaming real-time tweets based on defined rules.
+This project utilizes the Tweepy library to interact with the Twitter API, enabling automated actions such as tweeting, liking, retweeting, and streaming real-time tweets based on defined rules.
 Here's a breakdown:

 Setup and Authentication: